NMN (Nicotinamide Mononucleotide)

 Upside Rationale

-Evidence Quality (2.8/5.0).
-NMN has enough RCTs to be taken seriously, but not enough duration or outcome depth to support the stronger longevity claims.
-The updated evidence base includes Chen 2025, Zhang 2024, Wang 2024, and Zhang 2026.
-Trials are usually small, short, and focused on biomarkers or intermediate endpoints.
-There is no Cochrane review, no ADA or Endocrine Society clinical guideline endorsement, and meaningful industry involvement in parts of the ecosystem, especially MIB-626 and branded formulations.
+NMN has enough randomized trials to take seriously, but not the duration or outcome depth its stronger claims require.
+The updated base includes Chen 2025, Zhang 2024, Wang 2024, and Zhang 2026.
+The pattern across them is consistent: small samples, short windows, and endpoints that are mostly biomarkers or surrogates rather than hard clinical outcomes.
+NMN moves NAD+ on a panel, but the trials that look for downstream glucose, lipid, or function benefit mostly return null.
+There is no Cochrane review and no ADA or Endocrine Society endorsement, and industry involvement colors parts of the branded-formulation literature.
+Strong methods, modest and surrogate-weighted conclusions.

 | Dimension | Weight | Score | Visual | Weighted |